brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     * [Bugfix] The backtrace analysis is using the right color for strings again.
     * [Bugfix] Do not withhold empty metadata.
     * [Bugfix] Added missing line breaks to the changelog.
+    * [Bugfix] Resolve the RecordPropertyClosure in all Fluid GetterRetrievers.

 -----